sergeycherepanov/homebrew-docker-virtualbox/README.md

-# Homebrew Docker Virtualbox (But not only VirtualBox)
+# Homebrew Docker Virtualbox (But not VirtualBox only)
 This formula resolves the Docker issue on AMD based MacOS (Ryzentosh).
 Also can be used on any Mac.

 ## Installation